pumpkin neapolitan cookies

 About These 3 Flavor Pumpkin Neapolitan Cookies

 These pumpkin Neapolitan cookies have three different flavors in one cookie: pumpkin vanilla, pumpkin spice, and chocolate pumpkin!
-The best part?
 Despite their striking appearance, these pumpkin Neapolitan cookies come together easily.
 Why?
 There’s no need to make three different cookie doughs!
 Instead, the cookies are made with one chewy, buttery, pumpkin sugar cookie base.
 The recipe instructs you to flavor the same sugar cookie base with additional ingredients like pumpkin pie spice, cinnamon, and black cocoa powder.
 Cool, right?!

 hands holding pumpkin neapolitan cookies